Hospital of the University of Pennsylvania Pharmacy Residency

 • Present monthly topics to the transplant preceptors during monthly Transplant Clinical Conference

-• Present and mentor journal clubs and/or patient case presentations as part of the residency program’s Therapeutics Conference
+• Participate and complete assigned presentations and activities as part of the residency program’s Therapeutics Conference

-• Develop and present lectures at various forums based on interest and availability including the Transplant Coordinator Education Series, Transplant Nurses Day, Kidney Transplant Symposium, organ specific transplant recipients support groups, and in-services to nursing, pharmacy and physician staff
+• Develop and present lectures at various forums based on interest and availability including the Transplant Coordinator Education Series, Gift of Life Patient Lecture Series, Transplant Nurses Day, Kidney Transplant Symposium, organ specific transplant recipients support groups, and/or in-services to nursing, pharmacy and physician staff

 • Opportunities to attend multi-disciplinary education series to further supplement and enhance transplant knowledge including: Hepatology Conference, Renal Conference, Multi-disciplinary Immunology & Transplantation Interest Conference (MITI), Transplant Coordinator Education Series and didactic lectures on HLA and Immunology as part of the pathology residents training

-• Prepare or revise a transplant related protocol/treatment guideline, drug class review or monograph
+• Prepare or revise a transplant related policy/protocol/treatment guideline, drug class review or monograph

 • Participate in the clinical intervention program, adverse drug reaction reporting program and medication error program

-• Serve as a secretary for the RP4 Unit Based Clinical Leadership and the monthly transplant clinical specialist meeting
+• Serve as secretary for the monthly transplant clinical specialist meeting

-• Assist in mentoring and precepting pharmacy students, PGY1 residents, and pharmacy staff
+• Assist in mentoring and act as a pharmacy role model to pharmacy students, PGY1 residents, and pharmacy staff

-• Participation in department, hospital and clinical unit committees based on areas of interest
+• Participate in department, hospital and clinical unit committees based on areas of interest

 • Additional opportunities for professional development may be offered based on interest and availability